anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All know the way; few actually walk it.
+Quote: The more you know yourself, the more you forgive yourself.

-By: Bodhidharma
+By: Confucius